 Our instructors are excited about integrating green technologies into the curriculum, including photo voltaic installation, renewable energy and conservation, and are excited to be at FCTS and with such an enthusiasm staff, administration and students interested in a vocational education.

 Alec Jillson returned to his alma mater (2009) to teach in the Franklin County Technical School Electrical Program in 2020, and is currently instructor for the shop's student field projects.

-Alec holds certifications in OSHA basic health and safety, aerial work platform equipment, and leadership skills and conflict resolution.
-He is currently studying towards his masters electrician certificate and his teaching license.
+Alec holds basic OSHA health and safety certifications, aerial work platform equipment, leadership skills, and conflict resolution.
+He also received his preliminary teaching license in July of 2022.
+He is currently studying for his professional teaching license.

 Alec is proud to form part of the FCTS faculty as an alum.
 He aims to instill a growth mindset and employability skills in his students by practicing empathy and patience in his teaching.

 Joshua LaCosse brings experience as an electrician, as a combat engineer and as a wrestling coach to his work on the Franklin County Technical School vocational faculty where he began as a paraprofessional electrical instructor in September 2021.

 As an assistant wrestling coach at FCTS since 2017, Josh has been inspired by seeing students work hard to master skills and succeed.
 He hopes to bring the same passion for success and dedication to hard work that he has applied with his team to the electrical shop.

 After graduating in welding from FCTS in 2013, Josh joined the US Marine Corps where he served as a combat engineer for four years.
 He then was an electrician for Tom Wyman Electric for five years before deciding to become an educator.